heyrocker/middleman-with-md-submodule-example/content-style-guide/12-writing-for-accessibility.html.md

 ### Label forms

-Label inputs with clear names, and use appropriate tags.
+Label form inputs with clear names.
 Think carefully about what fields are necessary, and especially which ones you mark as required.
 Label required fields clearly.
 The shorter the form, the better.

 ### Use descriptive links